SyedparveezDev/Campus-Hire/README.md

 - Promote student collaboration on real-world projects
 - Help students gain freelancing experience early
 - Create a community-driven talent pool for startups and individuals
+- My always favriout every student should tell this.

 ---